MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 1. Review the ID Protection dashboard to visualize number of attacks, number of high risk users and other important metrics based on detections in your environment.
 1. Review the Impact analysis workbook to understand the scenarios where risk is evident in your environment and risk-based access policies should be enabled to manage high-risk users and sign-ins.
-1. To reduce false positives, add corporate VPNs and IP address ranges to named locations.
+1. Add corporate VPNs and IP address ranges to named locations to reduce false positives.
 1. Consider creating a known traveler database for updated organizational travel reporting and use it to cross-reference travel activity.
 1. Review the logs to identify similar activities with the same characteristics.
 This activity could be an indication of more compromised accounts.
    1. If there are common characteristics, like IP address, geography, success/failure, etc., consider blocking them with a Conditional Access policy.